domRiddle/ASF/Configuration.md

 ***

 `HoursUntilCardDrops` - `byte` type with default value of `3`.
 This property defines if account has card drops restricted, and if yes, for how many initial hours.
 Restricted card drops means that account is not receiving any card drops from given game until the game is played for at least `HoursUntilCardDrops` hours.
 Unfortunately there is no magical way to detect that, so ASF relies on you.
 This property affects **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** that will be used.
 Setting this property properly will maximize profits and minimize time required for cards to be farmed.
 Remember that there is no obvious answer whether you should use one or another value, since it fully depends on your account.
 It seems that older accounts which never asked for refund have unrestricted card drops, so they should use a value of `0`, while new accounts and those who did ask for refund have restricted card drops with a value of `3`.
 This is however only theory, and should not be taken as a rule.
 The default value for this property was set based on "lesser evil" and majority of use cases.

 ***

+`IdlePriorityQueueOnly` - `bool` type with default value of `false`.
+This property defines if ASF should consider for automatic idling only apps that you added yourself to priority idling queue available with `!iq` **[commands](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**.
+When this option is enabled, ASF will skip all `appIDs` that are missing on the list, effectively allowing you to cherry-pick games for automatic ASF idling.
+Keep in mind that if you didn't add any games to the queue then ASF will act as if there is nothing to idle on your account.
+If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

+***